tintinthong/shiny-tutorial/README.md

 3. Do not care too much about UI objects
 4. Making HTML
 5. Reactivity is embedded in a lot of functions
-6. fluid
-7. Must make reactive variables
+6. Must make reactive variables

 ## Questions